 Thanks to its calming essence, linalool may also be added to a number of finished cannabis products such as topicals and capsules.
 Your local dispensary staff can recommend cannabis products rich in linalool—don’t be shy about asking for their opinions!

-Preserving Linalool in Cannabis
+Preserving Linalool Terpenes in Cannabis

-Linalool may be abundant throughout our daily lives, but it’s actually at risk of vanishing from cannabis when unprotected.
+The linalool terpene may be abundant throughout our daily lives, but it’s actually at risk of vanishing from cannabis when unprotected.
 When this happens, bud is left lacking in flavor, scent and potency.

 The best way to preserve linalool and other terpenes in cannabis is through the use of a terpene shield by Boveda.
 The saturated salt solution within creates a monolayer of water molecules around cannabis trichomes (the crystals that house terps and cannabinoids).
 This monolayer locks in these active ingredients, shielding the trichomes from damage and preventing terpene loss.